Daniel16180/School/README.md

 # School Management
-This is a repository for my firt .NET project.
+This is a repository for my fisrt .NET project.

 ## Objectives